ismaelmiah/AWS-Cloud-Practitioner/1.Introduction/intro.md

 |Complete control|Six advantages of Cloud Computing|Control over sensitive assets in your private infrastructure|
 |Security for sensitive applications||Flexibility and cost-effectiveness of the public cloud|
 |Meet specific business needs|||

+### The Five Characteristics of Cloud Computing
+- **On-demand self service**
+    - Users can provision resources and use them without human interaction from the service provider
+- **Broad network access**
+    - Resources available over the network, and can be accessed by diverse client platforms
+- **Multi-tenancy and resource pooling**
+    - Multiple customers can share the same infrastructure and applications with security and privacy
+    - Multiple customers are serviced from the same physical resources
+- **Rapid elasticity and scalability**
+    - Automatically and quickly acquire and dispose resources when needed
+    - Quickly and easily scale based on demand
+- **Measured service**
+    - Usage is measured, users pay corerctly for what they have used